 So, until you can get to a proper tandoor, satisfy your curry cravings by plugging in your slow cooker.
 If you want to work harder, you can always make some homemade naan.

-- 8 - 12 bone-in chicken thighs (remove and discard skin and excess fat)
+- 8–12 bone-in chicken thighs, skin and excess fat removed

-- 3 garlic cloves, minced and mashed with 1 tsp. salt
+- 3 cloves garlic, minced and mashed with 1 teaspoon salt

 - 4 green cardamom pods

 - 13–14 ounce can full-fat coconut milk Chaokoh is the best

 - 7–8 ounce container Greek yogurt 2% Fage

 - For serving: rice and naan, raiti, and fresh cilantro or parsley